RAD-140 (Testolone): Results, Before-and-After Pictures, Dosages

 Co Authors :

-• A 43-year-old male was reported to have scleral icterus and hyperbilirubinemia (high bilirubin levels) after an 8-week RAD-140-only cycle (58).
+• A 43-year-old male was reported to have scleral icterus (yellowing of the whites of the eyes) and hyperbilirubinemia (high bilirubin levels) after an 8-week RAD-140-only cycle [56].

 (1) https://pmc.ncbi.nlm.nih.gov/articles/PMC2907129/